Block42World/block42-wallet-unity/Assets/Block42/Wallet/Demos/06-RunNode/README.md

 There isn't any Unity or even C# library/client that can run Ethereum node, the closest is the [C++](https://ethereum.stackexchange.com/a/279/39970).
 Therefore, a workaround is to running an external executable from Unity using `System.Process`, then use Netehereum library to interact with it, just like in testnet or mainnet.
 In theory, Ethereum node client should be able to run in any language, as long as it follows the consensus and mining algorium, but that required a full understanding of the full source code of the Geth, so that it can be re-written into C# for Unity.
 We will keep that in mind and wish to do it sometime soon in the future.

+### Setup For Your Own Chain ###
-A geth client is chain data is already included, but you can setup your own chain in following steps:
+A geth client and chaindata folder are included and ready-to-connect to our Block42 chain, but you can setup your own chain in following steps:

-Install *geth* and put the executable inside [*StreamingAssets*](https://docs.unity3d.com/Manual/StreamingAssets.html) folder, so it can be run in both Editor and build. initialize the chaindata folder with commands:
+Install *geth* and put the executable inside [*StreamingAssets*](https://docs.unity3d.com/Manual/StreamingAssets.html) folder, so it can be run in both Editor and build.
+Then initialize the chaindata folder with commands:
 ```
 cd <path-to-project-StreamingAssets>
-rm -rf chaindata # remove the chain data that connect to our Block42 chain
+rm -rf chaindata # remove the chain data that connected to our Block42 chain
 mkdir chaindata
 geth --datadir chaindata init genesis.json
 ```